KPI: Customer satisfaction

 Forward look

-KPI: Core Valley Lines On Time (to 3 minutes)
+KPI: Core Valley Lines on time (to 3 minutes)

 The percentage of rail services arriving within 3 minutes of the scheduled arrival time across the Core Valley Lines.
 This is referred to internally as Passenger Time Lost.
 A weighting is applied to railway stations with the highest volume of customers so delays at higher footfall locations have a greater impact on the measure.
 For example, delays at Cardiff Queen Street have a greater impact on the percentage compared to Treherbert.